psyedout/firefox-user-prefs/README.md

 <p>What manner of magic is this?!
 </div>

-Yes, it is an [autosterogram,](https://en.wikipedia.org/wiki/Autostereogram#Mechanisms_for_viewing) like those magic-eye books from the 1990s.
+Yes, it is an [autosterogram,](https://en.wikipedia.org/wiki/Autostereogram#Mechanisms_for_viewing) like those in "magic-eye" books from the 1990s.
 You can take your head closer to the screen till your nose touches the screen.
 Then while preventing your eyes from re-focusing on your natural focal distance, move your head away from the screen.
 This also works in printed media, in paper and mural format.

-This is only one of the ways in which, I keep getting warned about which public agents from which public agencies are doing, or are about to do, wrongful things, especially against me.
-However, I still do not know who in those very same agencies, bothers to send me messages using all manner of [black magic fuckery](https://www.reddit.com/r/blackmagicfuckery/) known only to them, and why.
-I was never even directly affiliated to, employed by any of them.
+This is only one of the ways in which, I am sometimes forewarned about which public agents from certain public agencies, are currently doing, or are about to do, wrongful things, especially against me.
+However, I still do not know who in those very same agencies, bothers to send me messages using all manner of [black magic fuckery](https://www.reddit.com/r/blackmagicfuckery/), typically known only to them, and why.
+I mean, I was never even directly affiliated to, or employed by any of them.
 I merely used to teach remedial classes in mathematics, for a number of poor and wounded American and Canadian citizens returning from active duty, a long-long-time go.
+So the favors provided to me, by some of the members of those agencies, are most generous.
+Though simultaneously, the treacheries and harms systematically inflicted by other members of those same groups of agencies, are most heinous.

 See, I do not have Extra Sensory Perceptions, nor do I have any kind of special powers or super-natural abilities.
 Indeed, even the roaming hermetics knew about these types of tricks, but I'm not that old.
 And no, I'm not Poseidon, nor am I from project Gemini.

 So, need I give you more of a hint, about who I am, and about [what I do best?](https://github.com/callthis/status-quo/blob/main/docs/0E.md#time-to-rip-apart-and-shred-the-colonialists-cookbook)